zebraed/ypr-expression-driver/README.md

 Although intended for practical rigging use, it should be tested carefully in your own pipeline and asset conditions before production deployment.

+And, this is an experimental implementation in MEL.
+Considering performance and usability, creating a custom C++ plugin is the best approach.

 ## Setup

 Place `yprExpressionDriver.mel` and `userSetup.mel` in a directory included in `MAYA_SCRIPT_PATH` (for example `~/maya/scripts/`).